MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/system-requirements/dot-net-version-support.md

 # .Net Version Support

->Applies To: System Center Technical Preview
+>Applies To: System Center 2016

-Use this information to evaluate if your Microsoft .NET Framework is ready to support the installation of or upgrade to System Center 2016 Technical Preview.
-Use this information whether you are deploying one or multiple components.
+Use this information to evaluate if your Microsoft .NET Framework is ready to support the installation of or upgrade to System Center 2016.

 ## .Net compatibility